csorianot/godmc_wiki/Imputed-genetic-data.md

 #### Convert `Minimac3` imputed data to bestguess data

 #####
-Please use this script to extract imputation quality scores (r2) and MAF from the vcf files [https://gist.github.com/epzjlm/2d7c1aded2ee24443d69].
+Please use this script [https://gist.github.com/epzjlm/2d7c1aded2ee24443d69] to extract imputation quality scores (r2) and MAF from the vcf files.
+You need to have gzipped vcf files as input.
 You run the script like this:
 ```
 for i in {1..22}
 do